What do Henry Winkler, Robert Wagner and Fred Thompson have in common?

 What’s the catch?

-Catch No. 1: Something Fred Thompson forgot to mention in the ad above is that reverse mortgages come with fees attached.
+Catch No. 1: Something Mr. Winkler forgot to mention in the ad above is that reverse mortgages come with fees attached.
 Big ones.

 Lenders generally charge an origination fee, a mortgage insurance premium (for federally insured HECMs), and other closing costs for a reverse mortgage.
 Lenders also may charge servicing fees during the term of the mortgage.